 How do the Elo Ratings work and what is the four-part algorithm?

 The Elo Ratings only take into account the quality of the two players, rather than the round or score of the match.
 There are four different algorithms that modify a player’s Elo Rating after he has played a match: one for winning against someone below you, winning against someone ahead of you, losing against someone below you, or losing to someone ahead of you.
 The algorithms consider the difference between the two players’ Elo Ratings.

 Why are the rankings different?

 My Elo Ratings is different than other ranking systems because it values consistency and wins against higher rated players.
-The ratings give more weight to Grand Slams than other tournaments.
+The Elo Ratings give more weight to recent tournaments and to Grand Slams.